karlnorling/razzle/.github/CONTRIBUTING.md

 inter-dependencies.
 Thus when you make local changes in any of the packages you can try them immediately in all the examples.

+### Prerequisites

+It's required that you have `yarn` and `lerna` installed globally.

+- `npm install --global yarn`
+- `npm install --global lerna`

 ### Commands

 - `yarn run clean`: Clean up all `node_modules` and remove all symlinks from packages and examples.
-- `yarn run bootstrap`: Run `yarn` on all examples and packages.
+- `lerna bootstrap`: Run `yarn` on all examples and packages.
 Automatically symlinks inter-dependent modules.
 - `yarn run test`: Runs all tests
 - `yarn run test:packages`: Runs tests for packages
 - `yarn run test:e2e`: Runs end-to-end tests